You know the feeling: struggling with daily tasks, stumbling in the dark, and fearing that you may fall and get hurt.

 Stop Suffering from Bad Balance: Get Help Today

 Eliminate your risk of falls and start doing the things you love to do again without the fear of losing balance.

-Our physical therapists at Back in Motion Sport & Spine Physical Therapy in Fort Myers, FL, continue to successfully treat balance disorders and help patients regain control over their lives again.
+Our physical therapists at Back in Motion Physical Therapy & Performance in Fort Myers, FL, continue to successfully treat balance disorders and help patients regain control over their lives again.

 We work one-on-one with patients to help them overcome balance problems for good.
 Our patients have the option of seeing our expert physical therapists in-person or from anywhere in the world with our virtual physical therapy service.

 Don’t let your balance problems rule your life: rule your balance problems and live your life instead.

 ARE YOU READY TO GET BACK IN MOTION?

 Let’s see if we can help you.
 Contact our office today by choosing which option works best for you.